Gareth swept into the parlor for the fourth time in as many minutes, immediately dropping onto his hands and knees to peer under the furniture.

 “Pardon, Mr. Hallisey,” Moira said.
 “We want you for just one job.
 It has to do with your new team captain.”

 Gareth gasped.
 In the silence that followed, he feared they’d heard him, but when he peeked through the fence again, Roman was still, the line of his back tense.
 He wasn’t looking Moira’s way, or Gareth’s.
 “Why?” he asked.

 “Don’t pretend you care about that,” Roman said.
 “What, did he piss you off?
 Disagree with you?
-Embarrass you?
-Or is it just that getting rid of him lets you have control of the team?
-You get to choose the new Captain, right?”
+Or is it just that getting rid of him lets you have control of the team?”

 Roman pressed his lips together.
 “Fine.
 You want me to kill him?”

 “We would’ve had one of our own do it, if it came to that, but this is so much cleaner,” Moira said casually, like they were discussing the weather or the latest fashion from Troas.
-“Leandros Nochdvor is trained and dangerous, and if it were to get back to Rheamarie…well.”
+“Leandros Nochdvor is trained and dangerous, and if our efforts were to fail and get back to Rheamarie…well.”

 Roman was quiet for a minute.
 When he spoke, Gareth could almost hear the wry smile in his voice.
 “And this works because I’m not connected to Unity like they are.
 Even if I fail, or if this does go badly, the blame doesn’t trace back to you.”

 “No one else knows your identity, or that we’re having this meeting.
 Not even the other Magistrates,” Biro said.